Skip to main content

 3. The market resolves on-chain and claims open immediately for the winning token.

-Most markets finalize within minutes of the oracle reporting the triggering price.
+Most markets finalize within seconds to a few minutes after the oracle reports the triggering price.

 Oracle failure contingency